grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi pulled the levers in reverse order to before to disengage the drive from the diesel and re-engage the electric motor.
 Unlike the diesel the electric motor did not have to be started.
 Shakes just pushed the throttle forward and the much softer hum of the electric drive motor increased in pitch along with the slight sense of acceleration.

 Hemi stepped forward and powered up the passive sonar unit.
-He put the headset on and listened to the quiet ocean around them.
+He lifted the headset from the welded steel peg from which they hung and put it on.
+He listened to the quiet ocean around them.
 He could not hear the _Prospect_ at all --- Percy must be running very slowly.
 But swinging the mics around he found the sub with the ram easily --- a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the sub with the ram was running fast enough to be easily tracked.
 They did not care who knew where they were.

 It took Hemi about 15 minutes of listening to get a grasp on the situation.
 The sub with the ram had given up the pursuit of the _Gnat_, probably not long after Shakes and Hemi had started the engines.
 Hemi assumed they had quickly realized the _Gnat_ was once again playing a decoy.
 But the _Gnat's_ run had apparently thrown just enough confusion into the water for the sub with the ram to have lost their bead on the _Prospect_.
 They had taken up a search pattern again, and Hemi tracked them turning through a multi-mile diameter circle searching for the _Prospect_.
 They were pinging regularly, so if _Percy_ was moving, there was a good chance they would find the _Prospect_ soon.